-If you like the combination of cherries and chocolate you'll love my black forest ice cream, a decadent combination of rich chocolate ice cream and tangy cherry swirl (recipe coming soon!).
+If you like the combination of cherries and chocolate you'll love my black forest ice cream, a decadent combination of rich chocolate ice cream and tangy cherry swirl.

 Can I make this black forest cake without alcohol?

 Yes you can.
-You can replace the alcohol with cherry juice in the cake and omit it from the cream, or leave out all together if you prefer.
+You can replace the alcohol with cherry juice in the cake and omit it from the cream, or leave out altogether if you prefer.